Texas Child Visitation Rights Attorney

 If a court-ordered possession schedule is in place, parents must abide by its terms and cannot deny the other parent’s periods of possession.
 If you wish to change the terms of the possession schedule, we advise you to look into post-judgment modification and enforcement services.

 At Goranson Bain Ausley, our experienced family law attorneys understand that visitation time is precious to parents and family members.
 Our trusted attorneys are here to help you with your visitation right needs with solution-oriented legal advice that will help you arrive at the best possible visitation arrangement for your family.
-Contact our Austin, Plano, or Dallas office today.
+Contact us today.